dotnet/docs/docs/architecture/microservices/docker-application-development-process/docker-app-development-workflow.md

 1. The copy process would only be executed the first time (and when rebuilding if a file is changed) and would use the cache for all other services and

-2. Since the larger image occurs in an intermediate stage it, doesn't affect the final image size.
+2. Since the larger image occurs in an intermediate stage, it doesn't affect the final image size.

 The next significant optimization involves the `restore` command executed in line 17, which is also different for every service of eShopOnContainers.
 If you change that line to just: